Volgograd: Tsaritsyn

 Tsaritsyn Coat of Arms (1857) which was the arms of Tsaritsynsky Uezd, in the Saratov Governorate.

 Although the city may have originated in 1555, documented evidence of Tsaritsyn at the confluence of the Tsaritsa and Volga rivers dates from 1589.
 The structure stood slightly above the mouth of the Tsaritsa River on the right bank.
 It soon became the nucleus of a trading settlement.

 At the beginning of the 17th century, the garrison consisted of 350 to 400 people.
 In 1607 the fortress garrison rebelled for six months against the troops of Tsar Vasili Shuisky.
-In the following year saw the construction of the first stone church in the city, dedicated to St. John the Baptist.
+The following year saw the construction of the first stone church in the city, dedicated to St. John the Baptist.

+From Streltsy in Dimitrovsk (Kamyshan) and Tsaritsynye, voivodes, were often appointed to Kazan and Kazan-Meshchersk orders from the cities of Sviyazhsk, Cheboksary, Alatyr, Kurmysh, Yadrin, Ottudova and Streltsov were hired.
+The Streltsy were paid a salary, and they tried to defend the Volga trade route from the Cossacks.
+At the same time, some of the Streltsy even joined the Cossacks.

 In 1670, troops of Stepan Razin captured the fortress; they left after a month.
 In 1708 the insurgent Cossack Kondraty Bulavin (died July 1708) held the fortress.
 In 1717 in the Kuban pogrom, raiders from the Kuban under the command of the Crimean Tatar Bakhti Gerai blockaded, the town and enslaved thousands, in the area.
 In August 1774 Cossack leader Yemelyan Pugachev unsuccessfully attempted to storm the city.

 In 1691, Moscow established a customs-post at Tsaritsyn.
 In 1708 Tsaritsyn was assigned to the Kazan Governorate; in 1719 to the Astrakhan Governorate.
 According to the census in 1720, the city had a population of 408 people.
 In 1773 the settlement was designated as a provincial and district town.
 From 1779 it belonged to the Saratov Viceroyalty.
 In 1780 the city came under the newly established Saratov Governorate.

 In the 19th century, Tsaritsyn became an important river-port and commercial center.
 As a result, it also became a hub for migrant workers; in 1895 alone, over 50,000 peasant migrants came to Tsaritsyn in search of work.
 The population expanded rapidly, increasing from fewer than 3,000 people in 1807 to about 84,000 in 1900.
 By 1914, the population had again jumped and was estimated at 130,000.
 Sources show 893 Jews registered as living there in 1897, with the number exceeding 2,000 by the middle of the 1920s.
 At the turn of the nineteenth century, Tsaritsyn was essentially a frontier town; almost all of the structures were wooden, with neither paved roads nor utilities.
 The first railway reached the town in 1862.
 The first theatre opened in 1872, the first cinema in 1907.
 In 1913 Tsaritsyn got its first tram-line, and the city's first electric lights were installed in the city center.